Recommendations and restrictions

 - Restaurants must draw up a written plan on how to implement the obligations and restrictions laid down for their activities.

-The restrictions on public events has been lifted as of Monday 14 February.
+The restrictions on public events has been lifted on 14 February.

 Organisers must take account of current health and safety guidelines when planning events.
 Organisers are responsible for determining the measures needed to prevent the risk of infection.
-In addition, the general hygiene requirements specified in the Communicable Diseases Act will remain in force until 30 June 2022.
-More detailed information: Regulations concerning customer premises(extrernal link).
+In addition, the general hygiene requirements specified in the Communicable Diseases Act remained in force until 30 June 2022.
+More detailed information: Regulations concerning customer premises.

 There are no restrictions related to private events currently in force in the Helsinki Metropolitan Area.
 However, it is still advisable to follow general health safety recommendations, such as participating only when you are completely healthy, observing good hand hygiene and keeping a sufficient distance to others, also in private events.

-Check out the recommendations on the website of the Finnish Government: Travel to and from Finland(extrernal link)
+Check out the recommendations on the website of the Finnish Government: Travel to and from Finland(external link)

 The comprehensive schools are in contact teaching.
 It is recommended that all pupils in 3rd grade or above, students, school staff and visitors wear a face mask.